CloudTrail concepts - Amazon CloudTrail

 These examples are provided for illustration purposes only.
 Your results may vary depending on your use case.

 To log CloudTrail Insights events, you must explicitly enable Insights events on a new or existing trail or event data store.
-For more information about logging Insights events, see Logging Insights events.
+For more information about creating a trail, see Creating a trail with the CloudTrail console.
+For more information about creating an event data store, see Create an event data store for Insights events with the console.

 Additional charges apply for Insights events.
 You will be charged separately if you enable Insights for both trails and event data stores.
 For more information, see Amazon CloudTrail Pricing.